lupyuen/lupyuen.github.io/src/testbot.md

 # Securing Our Bot

-1.  _A Bot that will auto-build and auto-test any Pull Request.
+1.  _Our Bot shall auto-build and auto-test any Pull Request.
 What could possibly go wrong?_

     Plenty!
 The Pull Requests is awaiting __Manual Review__.
 It might contain __Unauthorised Code__ that will be executed by our Bot. _(Think: Makefiles with Malicious Scripts inside)_